abhichandra21/PoetryByAbhishek/README.md

 1. Create a `subscribers` table in Supabase with at least an `email` column.
 2. Deploy the site with your Supabase credentials in `.env.local`.
 3. Visitors can sign up on the `/subscribe` page.
+4. Add the same Supabase credentials as repository secrets named `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY`.
-4. After adding new poems to `src/data/poems.json`, run `node scripts/sendNewPoemEmails.js` to log email notifications (replace the logging with your email service to actually send messages).
+5. Whenever `src/data/poems.json` changes on the `main` branch, the `notify-subscribers` workflow automatically runs `node scripts/sendNewPoemEmails.js` to notify subscribers (replace the logging in that script with your email service to actually send messages).